word/freebsd_flash_installer/README.md

 it with the destroy_geom.sh script provided:

 ```
-sudo ./freebsd_flash_installer/bin/destroy_geom.sh -d da0
+sudo ./bin/destroy_geom.sh -d da0
 ```

 Run the installer again to continue with the installation.

+The root password will be set to 'flash' by default.

-More detailed docs are on the wiki:
+More details on the wiki:
  * https://github.com/word/freebsd_flash_installer/wiki